ElhabashyLab/ppi_af3_json/README.md

 # example data

 # License
-This project is released under the MIT License.
+This script is released under the MIT License.